austinfreenet/afn-docs/afn_nextgen_project.md

 I've confirmed with John that github is a good place to store all our code.
 I'll create an austinfreenet org on github and push all the code there.

+## 2017-4-25

+We're going to roll this out for the PC loan program first so let's focus on that.
+Here's the current punch list:

+   1. Windows 10 VM
+   2. ???
+   3. Reproducible recipe that John can execute

 ## 2017-5-2